Aykhan Abbasov: Coaching career

 On 27 December 2016, Abbasov was appointed as manager of Zira FK until the end of the 2016–17 season.

 On 16 December 2021, Abbasov left his role as head coach of Sumgayit.

 On March 14, 2025, he was appointed the head coach of the Azerbaijan national U-21 football team, and AFFA signed a two-year contract with him.

 For the Ukraine–Azerbaijan game in the 2026 World Cup qualification, he was appointed as caretaker of the Azerbaijani national football team, after Fernando Santos was sacked the game before.
-With him, Azerbaijan went from losing 5–0 to Iceland to drawing 1–1 with Ukraine.
-Since then, he has been kept as the temporary manager of Azerbaijan and will likely lead them against France.
+With him, Azerbaijan went from losing 5–0 to Iceland to drawing 1–1 with Ukraine, which led to him being apoointed as the main manager of Azerbaijan.
+Under him, Azerbaijan played France twice, losing both games 3-0 and 3–1, though this was met by approval from fans and the board, especially after Azerbaijan scored an early leading goal against France.

+Abbasov also led Azerbaijan to their first ever victory after 16 games, with their 6-1 result against Saint Lucia also being Azerbaijan's greatest victory ever.
+Shortly after, Azerbaijan faced Sierra Leone in the final of the 2026 FIFA Series, defeating them in a penalty shootout and becoming champions.
+Aykhan Abbasov and the national team have since then been praised multiple times by the public in Azerbaijan.